maekawataiki/sample-app-sandbox-for-ai/README.md

 authorization grant flow.
 Note that the **ALB** still uses Cognito for the `authenticate-cognito` listener action — only the CLI's user-login flow is swapped.

 ---

+## Troubleshooting

+**GitHub Actions: `Error: Not authorized to perform sts:AssumeRoleWithWebIdentity`**

+The OIDC trust policy restricts AssumeRole to `repo:<github_org>/<github_repo_pattern>:ref:refs/heads/main`.
+Causes:

+- The service repo's name doesn't match `github_repo_pattern` (default `prototype-*`).
+  Either rename the repo, or re-apply the base stack with a broader pattern.
+- The workflow is running on a branch other than `main`.
+The trust policy only accepts `refs/heads/main` — feature branches cannot deploy.
+- The repo lives under a different GitHub org than the one in `var.github_org`.

+**`prototype init` fails: Cognito `LimitExceededException` on `UpdateUserPoolClient`**

+A Cognito app client supports up to 100 callback URLs.
+Once the platform has that many services registered, `prototype init` cannot add another.
+Either `prototype destroy` an unused service, or rotate the ALB client by manually pruning stale `callback_urls` (the resource has `ignore_changes = [callback_urls]` so Terraform will not touch them).

+**Deploy fails: ALB `TooManyListenerRulesException`**

+Each ALB listener accepts up to 100 rules (the default soft quota).
+Every `prototype init` adds one rule.
+Either `prototype destroy` unused services, or request a quota increase for `Rules per Application Load Balancer`.

+**`admin-create-user` succeeds but no welcome email arrives**

+Cognito sends invitations via SES.
+If the SES account is in the sandbox (every new AWS account starts there), Cognito can only deliver to *verified* recipient addresses.
+Either verify the recipient in SES, request SES production access, or create the user with `--message-action SUPPRESS` and share the temporary password out-of-band.

+**Second runtime install fails: `EntityAlreadyExists: …/token.actions.githubusercontent.com`**

+An AWS account can hold only one GitHub OIDC provider for a given issuer URL.
+Pass `-var "create_github_oidc_provider=false"` on every base-stack `terraform apply` after the first.

+**EKS apply fails: `the IAM principal ... has no access entry`**

+`cluster_admin_principal_arn` defaults to the calling identity, but EKS access entries reject STS session ARNs (e.g.
+`arn:aws:sts::123456789012:assumed-role/AdminRole/session`).
+If you apply from an assumed role, pass the underlying IAM role ARN explicitly:
+`-var "cluster_admin_principal_arn=arn:aws:iam::123456789012:role/AdminRole"`.

+**Platform stack apply fails reading `<runtime>-prototype/terraform.tfstate`**

+The platform stack reads the base stack's outputs via `terraform_remote_state` (same `state_bucket`, same workspace).
+Common causes:

+- `state_bucket` not passed (or wrong bucket name).
+- The base stack was applied in a different Terraform workspace than the platform stack — they must match.

+**`prototype destroy` fails: Lambda function `ResourceInUseException`**

+The service's listener rule is still attached.
+The destroy flow removes ALB wiring before the function; if it left a rule behind, delete the matching listener rule by hand in the EC2 console (ALB → listener 443 → rules), then re-run `prototype destroy`.

+---